Mixed Precision Training of Neural ODEs: Numerical Experiments

 In order to generalize effectively from only 500 labeled training images per class, we use data augmentation during training.
 We upscale the images to $128\times128$ to use the tensor cores efficiently, and we use a random resize crop with a uniform scale sampled from $[0.5, 1.0]$ and aspect ratio from $[0.75, 1.33]$.
 We then apply a random horizontal flip (probability 0.5) and apply a color jitter to manipulate the brightness, contrast, saturation, and hue with respective maximum adjustments of 0.4, 0.4, 0.4, and 0.1.
 To encourage the model to focus more on shapes, texture, and edges rather than relying on color information, we convert the image to grayscale with 0.1 probability.
 Finally, we normalize the image to zero mean and unit variance using the per-channel mean and standard deviation computed from the training images.
 For the validation and test images, we only perform center cropping to $128\times 128$, tensor conversion, and normalization.

 We use a version of the parabolic CNN architecture proposed in~\cite{RuthottoHaber2020} with about 12.6M trainable weights.
-This architecture provides a particularly challenging test case for mixed precision training because its stable dynamics with antisymmetric structure lead to varying scales throughout the network.
-Additionally, unlike more widely used architectures, hyperparameter choice is less well understood and it is critical to avoid precision-specific hyperparameter optimization.
+This architecture provides a particularly challenging test case for mixed precision training because its hyperparameter choice is less well understood and it is critical to avoid precision-specific hyperparameter optimization.
 The architecture consists of several blocks, three of which are defined as neural ODEs.
-The first block is an opening layer that maps the RGB images to 128 channels with a convolution $3\times3$ followed by instance normalization and ReLU activation.
+The first block is an opening layer that maps the RGB images to 128 channels with a $3\times3$ convolution followed by instance normalization and ReLU activation.
 The output of the opening layer is used as the initial state of the first neural ODE block governed by the dynamics

 Here, $\bfb$ is a bias, $\bfW$ is a convolution operator with $128$ input and output channels and $3\times 3$ stencils, $\mathcal{N}$ denotes the instance normalization, and $\sigma$ is the ReLU activation.
 We discretize the neural ODE with four equidistant RK4 steps and model the weights and biases as piecewise constants on each time interval.
 The terminal state of the neural ODE block is then fed into a connecting block that consists of a $3\times 3$ convolution that doubles the number of channels, instance normalization, ReLU activation, and an average pooling layer to halve the number of pixels in each direction.
 This is followed by another neural ODE block of the form~\eqref{eq:NODE_STL10} but with twice the number of channels, followed by another connector, and a final neural ODE block with 512 channels and images of size $32\times 32$.
 Finally, the feature channels are global averaged to reduce sensitivity to translations before the final fully connected layer.
 The loss function is a softmax cross-entropy loss.